-Faculty, students, staff, and their departments and programs all help establish a professional and respectful academic advising culture.
+Faculty, students, and staff in each degree program can help establish a professional and respectful academic advising culture.

-The suggestions and resources below are intended to provide language and practices to foster advising discussion about advising among faculty and between faculty and their students.
+The resources below provide language and practices to foster discussion about advising among faculty and between faculty and their students.
 Ultimately, effective graduate advising relies on open and honest communication, as well as on mutual respect and professional interactions between individual faculty and their advisees.

 |Discuss shared values, goals, and responsibilities||